upupming/tailwindcss-themeable/README.md

 ## Usage

-We define the color names following [the dracula contribute color palette](https://draculatheme.com/contribute).
+We define the color palette keys following [the dracula contribute color palette](https://draculatheme.com/contribute).

 CSS variables are generated from build time, and added to the corresponding scope for usage.